pensnarik/domains-database/README.md

 2017-12-26 17:24:42,179 - INFO - Result status is "ok"
 ```

-When using this mode no sessions in database will be created and no information will be saved in database.
+When using this mode no sessions in database will be created and no information will be saved in the
+database.

 ### Logging expressions search

 Use flag `--log-expressions`.

+# Contributing

+To understand what technologies are used on a website, tool uses [regular expression database](./db/migrations/V004__config.expressions.sql).
+In order to add a new one you can make a PR.
+You can also refer the
+"Issues" and contribute by writing a few lines of code.